rakibulislamrabby/paduka-point-asmnt/README.md

 # This Site Name is Paduka Point

-This is Live Link [Create React App](https://cheerful-rugelach-f4f287.netlify.app/).
+This is Live Link [Paduka point](https://cheerful-rugelach-f4f287.netlify.app/).

 ## Technology used for this site